RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-10-02-Evil-LDAP-Queries.md

 # The Fun Begins

-Wednesday morning, someone asks about some SCOM alerts for AD.
+Wednesday morning, someone asked about some SCOM alerts for AD.
 We see these every so often, and I start explaining that sites with one or two domain controllers lead to somewhat common and often innocuous AD Site Performance Health Degraded alerts.

 I don't like assumptions though.
 Interesting.
 All the domain controllers in one site are at 100% CPU, with crazy CPU queues.
 This wasn't a site getting disconnected, or a one-off evil LDAP query.
 Looks like we get to dive into Mark's post!